 B. Factors Influencing Pricing

-1. Scope of Work: Managing a mix of carousel ads, story ads, and lead generation ads requires more resources and commands higher rates.
+1. Scope of Work: Running carousel ads, story ads, and lead generation ads requires more resources and drives higher rates.

-2. Platform-Specific Expertise: Specialized knowledge of platforms like LinkedIn ads, Pinterest ads, and TikTok ads can justify premium pricing.
+2. Platform-Specific Expertise: Skills in LinkedIn ads, Pinterest ads, and TikTok ads justify premium pricing.

-3. Ad Spend Management: Agencies that optimize client ad spend for maximum ROI can charge a percentage of the social media advertising cost, often 10-15%.
+3. Ad Spend Management: Agencies that refine ad budgets for stronger ROI may charge 10–15% of ad spend.

 4. Target Audience Complexity: Campaigns requiring advanced audience targeting or working across diverse social media channels may cost more.